platformsh/platformsh-docs/docs/src/development/variables.md

 $ platform variable:create -l environment -e staging --prefix env: --name NODE_ENV --value development --visible-build true --inheritable true
 ```

 Now `NODE_ENV` is `production` on the default branch but `development` on staging and each of its child environments.
-Note that build visible environment variables change the application's build configuration ID: value updates will trigger a rebuild of the application in the same way that a commit would.
+Note that build visible environment variables change the application's build configuration ID:
+value updates trigger a rebuild of the application in the same way that a commit would.

 ### Use Platform.sh-provided variables

 Platform.sh also provides a series of variables by default that inform an application about its runtime configuration.
-They are always prefixed with `PLATFORM_*` to differentiate them from user-provided values and you can't set or update them directly.
+They're always prefixed with `PLATFORM_*` to differentiate them from user-provided values
+and you can't set or update them directly.

-The most important of these variables is relationship information, which tells the application how to connect to databases and other services defined in `services.yaml`.
+The most important of these variables is relationship information,
+which tells the application how to connect to databases and other services defined in `services.yaml`.

-The following table presents the available variables and whether they are available during builds and at runtime.
+The following table presents the available variables
+and whether they're available during builds and at runtime.

 | Variable name             | Build | Runtime | Description |
 | ------------------------- | ----- | ------- | ----------- |